-- 1 teaspoon of vanilla powder or vanilla extract
+- 1 tsp vanilla powder or vanilla extract

 - fresh raspberries to decorate

-- 1/2 teaspoon of vanilla powder or vanilla essence
+- 1/2 tsp vanilla powder or vanilla essence

-- Step 1 Melt the butter and brush the lid and the inside of your pudding steamer with butter.
-Line the base with a disc of baking paper then brush the base with butter, and set the steamer aside
+- Melt the butter in the microwave and brush the lid and the inside of a pudding steamer with the melted butter.
+Line the base of the steamer with baking paper then brush the base with butter, and set the steamer aside.

-- Step 2 In a small saucepan bring 2/3 cup of water to a simmer.
+- In a small saucepan bring 2/3 cup of water to a simmer.
 Add the cacao and whisk for about 1 minute until the mixture has thickened.
-Set aside to cool
+Set aside to cool.

-- Step 3 In a bowl mix, flour, bicarbonate soda, vanilla powder and salt.
-Then in a second bowl combine the rice malt syrup and olive oil, then whisk in the eggs.
+- In a bowl, mix the flour, bicarbonate soda, vanilla powder/essence and salt.
+Then in a second bowl combine the rice malt syrup and olive oil, before whisking in the eggs.
 Add the dry ingredients in 3 lots, alternating with the butter milk, and stir until combined.
-Finally stir in cacao mixture
+Finally stir in the cacao mixture

-- Step 5 Meanwhile, heat 275ml of coconut cream and 1/2 teaspoon of vanilla powder in a small saucepan and bring to a gentle simmer.
-Remove from the heat, and stir in the broken up dark chocolate until all the chocolate has melted and you have a silky ganache.
+- Meanwhile roughly chop the chocolate, then heat 275ml of coconut cream and 1/2 teaspoon of vanilla powder in a small saucepan and bring it to a gentle simmer.
+Remove from the heat, and stir in the dark chocolate until all the chocolate has melted and you have a silky ganache.
 Pour the ganache into a jug and set aside

-- Step 6 Turn the pudding out onto a plate.
+- Turn the pudding out onto a plate.
 Pour one third of the ganache over the pudding, and top with fresh raspberries.
 Slice the pudding and serve with the remaining ganache